farukia/grid-grader/README.md

 # grid-grader

-Fast Facts grid grader for Science Olympiad purposes so that you dont have to math.
+Fast Facts grid grader for Science Olympiad purposes so that you don't have to math.